 Warming fish pie with chunks of Salmon, Cod and Smoked Haddock in a creamy spinach and cheese sauce topped with crispy cauliflower and mashed potato

-So you know it snowed right 🙂 and it snowed and it snowed and it snowed – so I made the best fish pie recipe!
+So you know it snowed right 🙂 and it snowed and it snowed and it snowed - so I made the best fish pie recipe!
 A massive dish full of deliciously silky cheese sauce with flaky chunks of smoked fish and vibrant leaves of spinach.
-As if that wasn’t enough its piled high with healthy cauliflower and mashed potato and baked until golden.
+As if that wasn't enough its piled high with healthy cauliflower and mashed potato and baked until golden.
 Simply wonderful.
-I just can’t decide if I prefer this or my little minted lamb pies from last year!!
+I just can't decide if I prefer this, homemade steak and ale pie or minted lamb pies!